tsolucio/coreBOSBlog/pages/01.blog/TagCloudTags/item.md

 ![Tag Cloud Config](TagCloudConfig.gif)

-Once active the tagging widget appears in the right side action panel where we will be able to apply tags as well as see a list of the already applied ones.
+Once active, the tagging widget appears in the right side action panel where we will be able to apply tags as well as see a list of the already applied ones.
 We can also eliminate any tag in the widget.

 ![Tag Managment](TagManagment.png)